 Netflix’s Tumultuous Relationship with Throttling

 There is much more than meets the eye here, however.
 To understand the implications and effectiveness of Netflix’s nifty, new tool, you’ll need a little context.
-Let’s back up to June 2014, when Netflix was embroiled in a bitter feud with both Verizon and AT&T. After some very public accusations that ISPS were throttling connection speeds to content providers in order to discourage consumers from cutting the cord, Netflix began to show these service messages.
+Let’s back up to June 2014, when Netflix was embroiled in a bitter feud with AT&T. After some very public accusations that ISPS were throttling connection speeds to content providers in order to discourage consumers from cutting the cord, Netflix began to show these service messages.
 The typical loading or buffering message was replaced with one that blamed lag or latency issues on your ISP’s network.
 Consumers would be in the middle of streaming an HD movie only to have the screen go an angry red and flash the following message.

 Apparently, Netflix was also loading similar messages for those utilizing AT &T. After being served with a cease and desist order, Netflix removed the messaging, but the public fight over throttling continued.

 What consumers didn’t realize until earlier this year was that in many instances, this throttling was actually being imposed by Netflix itself.
-Earlier this year, the content provider admitted to the Wall Street Journal that they had been throttling connections for AT&T, Verizon, and other ISPs for more than two years.
+Earlier this year, the content provider admitted to the Wall Street Journal that they had been throttling connections for AT&T and other ISPs for more than two years.
 Netflix insists this was to protect customers from exceeding their ISP’s data caps, but the lack of transparency by the streaming provider is troublingly suspicious.
 Netflix has attempted to frame itself as a champion of net neutrality, but its own action in throttling customers comes perilously close to the kind of behavior that the FCC is seeking to regulate across the telecommunications industry.

 Whose Fault is it Anyway?